rana/tms/README.md

 ![Converting NaiveDateTimes to u32s](./imgs/varint.svg)

-> Figure X. An analogy of variable integer compression as moving a gift to a smaller box with a pre-defined size.
+> Figure 8.
+An analogy of variable integer compression as moving a gift to a smaller box with a pre-defined size.

 `varint` is relatively short to program.
 Ten lines of code are used in the `tms` compress function `usize_pck`.